State of Katanga: Later developments

 Altogether, about 300 of those captured were expelled from Congo, although several of the mercenaries later returned.
 White Katangese especially resented this action by the UN.
 Tshombe was taken by surprise, and tensions escalated rapidly.
-On 11 September, the UNF further demanded that all foreigners serving as police officers in Katanga be expelled, but the president did not comply.
+On 11 September, the ONUC further demanded that all foreigners serving as police officers in Katanga be expelled, but the president did not comply.
 Any chances of negotiation for the peaceful removal of remaining foreign players was quickly crushed by the revelation that some UN personnel had been planning to aid in a conspiracy to remove Tshombe from power, seize the radio station in Élisabethville, and apprehend his Gendarmes.
 The Katangese quickly unearthed the plot, and when Tshombe confronted the UN with his charges it was revealed, much to the latter's embarrassment, that these allegations were based on fairly solid evidence.
 If such an incident had been allowed to take place, it would clearly have been considered a violation of the ONUC's vows to remain neutral in internal issues besides taking proper action to prevent a major conflict.
 The following day, hostilities reopened after 155 Irish soldiers protecting civilians in Jadotville were surrounded by a superior force of Gendarmes, including many Europeans.
 Despite suffering several attacks launched by Katanga's mercenary-piloted Air Force in support of the Gendarme unit, the troopers refused to surrender and during the ensuing fighting inflicted heavy casualties on the attacking forces.
 The outnumbered Irish company was eventually forced to surrender.
 They were held as prisoners of war for approximately one month.

 No longer able to take the increasing violence in Katanga, the ONUC commanders finally agreed to a new plan which would remove the Katangese government from power.
-It called for UNF troops to apprehend mercenaries, seize post offices and radio stations in Élisabethville, and send a representative from the central Congolese government to take command.
+It called for ONUC troops to apprehend mercenaries, seize post offices and radio stations in Élisabethville, and send a representative from the central Congolese government to take command.
 This attempt was not at all bloodless and was resisted by the Gendarmes and their mercenary allies.
 The initial UN initiative to take over the post offices was efficiently repulsed.
 Later that day, Katangese soldiers launched a coordinated attack on ONUC forces.
 An eight-day battle was waged in the city, resulting in the deaths of 11 UN personnel.
-One company of Irish troops, at Jadotville, were captured.
 Tshombe's army enjoyed unchallenged air power, and the tiny Katangese Air Force carried out successful strafing and bombing runs on UN positions entrenched in Jadotville, Élisabethville, and Kamina.